billywongstuy/FinalProjectFall2015-BillyWongMatthewZhu/README.md

 # NITPICKS #
 Program currently uses a decent amount of memory since it loads image and prints text over and over

+Text may go off the screen a bit

 # NEXT PLANS #